PrincetonUniversity/advanced-command-line/07_awk/README.md

 It is also worth mentioning the commands `split` to split files based on size or number of lines, and `csplit` to split files based on regular expressions.
-However, neither would work properly for the parts of speech splitting.
+However, neither would work properly for the presented examples.

 ## More functions
 awk has several built in functions for mathematical operations and string